Git for Administrators

 Switched to a new branch 'MOODLE_29_STABLE'

-It is not necessary to delete the master branch, but it's useless to keep it.
+It is not necessary to delete the main branch, but it's useless to keep it.
 In fact, these settings don't need to be touched afterwards.

 The final step is to commit the changes to the main repository.